towelWet/Towel-Extreme-Renamer/README.md

 - **Tkinter**: Powers the GUI.
 - **os**: Enables interactions with the operating system, including renaming files and directories.
 - **re**: Helps with regular expressions and text replacements.

-## 💌 Support and Contribution

-Stumbled upon a bug or have an idea to improve TER?
-Feel free to raise an issue or contribute directly with a pull request.
-Your contributions are always appreciated!